Boozel/Markov/README.md

     - ./markov testinput
     - ./markov myfile

-  - To output to a file, simply use a redirect in your terminal program.
+  - To output to a file, use a redirect in your terminal program.